hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/1_solution_design.md

 **AWS Systems Manager**
 : -- Acts as the operations hub for your AWS applications and resources.
-: -- Systems Manager Parameter Store stores parameters used to setup the Glue job when deploying through CloudFormation.
+: -- Systems Manager Parameter Store holds parameters used to setup the Glue job when deploying through CloudFormation.

 **Amazon CloudWatch**
 : -- Collects and visualizes real-time logs, metrics, and event data in automated dashboards to streamline your infrastructure and application maintenance.